malkhamis-panw/gaia/doc/documentation.md

 Type: [`[]enforcerprofile`](#enforcerprofile)

-Provides information about the Defender profile.
+Provides information about the enforcer profile.

 ##### `externalNetworks`